Icinga/puppet-icinga2-legacy/README.md

 # Fair warning

+This repository will be renamed within the nex couple of weeks.
+Please see https://github.com/Icinga/puppet-icinga2/issues/226 for more information.

 The GIT branch `develop` of this module is in a bit of flux at the moment.

 Please make sure to check: